tu2633/openwrt/README.md

 ## 🌐 tailscale-throughput-fix.sh
 This script is used to resolve any throughput limitations due to the initial linux configuration of the WAN interface e.g, `ppoe-wan`

-Runs `ethtool -K ppoe-wan rx-udp-gro-forwarding on rx-gro-list off` as a hotplug on the interface coming up with a delay of 2 seconds.
+Runs `ethtool -K ppoe-wan rx-udp-gro-forwarding on rx-gro-list off` as a hotplug on the wan interface coming up with a delay of 2 seconds.

 **IMPORTANT:** To ensure the script is executable, ensure that the following command is ran:
 ```bash